2018 Ju-Air Junkers Ju 52 crash: Cause of stall

 The investigation confirmed that the aircraft crashed onto the plateau due to stall, which happened due to multiple factors including inappropriate decisions that had been made by the crew and were aggravated by the hot and high condition.
 Environmental factors played a big role in the crash as the crew's intention to take the scenic route, which involved flying near the Piz Segnas, caused changes on the external condition that threatened the safety of the flight.
 The decision to fly through the risky route, however, was already shaped by the lack of safety culture and routine violations by the crew and the company itself.

 The crew wanted the passengers to get a clearer view of the terrain.
 To do that, the crew had to lower their altitude and by doing so the necessary distance between the aircraft and the ground for a recovery became limited, hence it became a safety risk.
-The pilots also decreased their airspeed, flying merely at 100 knots.
+The pilots also decreased their airspeed, flying merely at 100 kn.
 The clear sky condition and high elevation of the area also altered the aircraft's performance due to the lowered air density.
 While the aircraft neared terrain, the flight encountered turbulence, a common phenomenon in mountains.
 Included in the turbulence were updrafts and downdrafts which would significantly affect the aircraft's angle of attack.

 During the turbulence, the aircraft was struck by a downdraft which pushed the nose down, causing the aircraft to lose its altitude.
 The crew then tried to stop the descent by making a nose up input.
 The pitch eventually stayed above flight level, however, the downdraft suddenly dissipated seconds later.
 The pilots had been trying to arrest their descent by making a nose up input and the sudden updraft caused the aircraft to pitch up, affecting the airspeed by decreasing it to a level dangerously close to the aircraft's stall speed.
 As the aircraft was turning to the left when it was struck by the updraft, added by the low speed and the design of the aircraft, the left wing stalled and caused the aircraft to bank heavily towards the left.

 Recognizing the situation, the crew tried to recover the aircraft by intuitively turning towards the left.
 The move might seem counterintuitive, but investigators noted that with the design of Ju-Air Junkers, this was the correct procedure.
 However, the limited distance between the aircraft and the ground rendered the recovery near impossible.
 The crew couldn't conduct the proper procedure and the stall eventually went out of control.
 By that point recovery was impossible.